DLI's Coronavirus-COVID-19 Guidance

 - Washing should be done at high temperature, 160F, for 25 minutes with chlorine bleach.

-What is the Best Way to handle Garments Suspected to be Covid19 Contaminated?
+What is the Best Way to Handle Garments Suspected to be Covid-19 Contaminated?

 Any garments that are reasonably suspected of being contaminated with Covid19 should be handled using extra precautions.
-Garments should be brought to you in a sealed bag, left sealed for 24 hours and handled as little as possible.
+Garments should be brought to you in a sealed bag, left sealed for three days, and handled as little as possible.
 Avoid shaking the garments once they are removed from the bag.
 Disposable gloves should be worn and counters should be disinfected following each visit from the customer.
 The CDC is also now recommending wearing masks to act as a barrier between you and the customer.
 Take time to reassure your customers on the hygienic measures you are taking in the store.
 They will appreciate that you are wiping down the counter and having staff wash their hands or use hand sanitizer frequently.